+"One should not sit in a lonely place with one's mother, sister or daughter, for the senses are powerful and master even a learned man."-Ch.
+2, 213, 215.

+ven a learned man."-Ch.
+2, 213, 210.

+[Buhler's Translation.]

-"One should not sit in a lonely place with one's mother, isster or daughter, for the senses are powerful and master oven a learned man."-Ch.
-2, 213, 215. ----(Buhler's Translation.)
-There is considerable reason, I think, to doubt the state-ment made by another correspondent-viz., that "Mrs. Besant enjoys unparalleled opportunities for studying the Indian's domestic life of all creeds."
+There is considerable reason, I think, to doubt the state-There is considerable reason, I think, to doubt the statement made by another correspondent-viz., that "Mrs. Besant enjoys unparalleled opportunities for studying the Indian's domestic life of all creeds."
 I have been told by some who are likely to know that it is very improbable.

 I have not seen any later issue of the "Common Cause" than the one I refer to, so that you have, perhaps, had others writing in remonstrance against such one-sided quotations.

-I shall conclude with a few phrases from a Sanscrit cateching:---- woman.
-What is the chief gate to hell?-Answer: A woman.
-What is the cruellest thing of all?-Answer: The heart of
+I shall conclude with a few phrases from a Sanscrit categories.